Purpose:

 - Attend all sessions.

-- Accept responsibility for tuition fee being paid.
+- Accept responsibility for tuition fee being paid in full by the first class in August.